Stroke and Ageing Research Group

 Epidemiology and Prevention - Prof Amanda Thrift leads international studies and secondary prevention trials in stroke.
 Targeting blood pressure and diabetes management in developing countries is a major focus.

-Translational Public Health - A/Prof Dominique Cadilhac leads several projects aimed at improving quality of stroke care in hospitals, telemedicine provision in regional hospitals, as well as the use of behavioural techniques to improve stroke outcome in patients.
+Translational Public Health - Prof Dominique Cadilhac leads several projects aimed at improving quality of stroke care in hospitals, telemedicine provision in regional hospitals, as well as the use of behavioural techniques to improve stroke outcome in patients.